Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 **Ethereum takes a balanced approach.** It has an "inactivity leak" feature that gradually reduces the stake of validators who go offline.
 If enough validators disappear, this mechanism eventually lets the remaining online validators continue producing blocks, preserving liveness while normally prioritizing safety.

 **Many BFT chains choose safety.** These chains completely halt when validators drop below the required threshold for consensus, refusing to produce any new blocks rather than risk creating conflicting information.
-This gives stronger guarantees that what gets finalized is correct, but it means the network can become unavailable during major outages or coordinated attacks.
+This safety-first stance enables deterministic finality (which we'll examine shortly), giving stronger guarantees that what gets finalized is correct, but it means the network can become unavailable during major outages or coordinated attacks.

 Neither approach is inherently better.
 The right choice depends on what the blockchain is trying to achieve.
 A financial settlement layer might prioritize safety above all else, accepting the risk of downtime.
 A high-throughput application chain might prioritize staying available, accepting that it needs mechanisms to handle temporary forks.